Ralph J. Lamberti: Personal life and death

+Lamberti died from complications of Alzheimer's disease in Staten Island, on June 14, 2025, at the age of 90.

 Accolades

-In 2001 NECO awarded Lamberti the Ellis Island Medal of Honor.
+In 2001, NECO awarded Lamberti the Ellis Island Medal of Honor.
 This medal is presented to American citizens "who have distinguished themselves within their own ethnic groups while exemplifying the values of the American way of life".

-In 2007 he was given the Outstanding Community Member Award by Wagner College.
+In 2007, he was given the Outstanding Community Member Award by Wagner College.
 Wagner College honored Lamberti with an honorary Doctor of Humane Letters degree in May 2013.

 St. John's University honored Lamberti with an honorary Doctor of Civil Law degree.

 In 1991, the Staten Island Zoo named one of its wings in honor of Lamberti and named the attraction the Ralph Lamberti Tropical Rainforest.